 'Dt_Customer' is in a datetime format that will need to be converted.

-zfruits, sweets,
+There are zero valid data values in the data frame variables including values in the amounts spent on some products including Fish, zfruits, sweets, and catalog purchases

 Marital_Status contains unrecognizable values so we will convert them to Null.